Residential park rules

 Changing park rules

-If you would like to change the park rules, you must follow the process below:
+If you would like to change the park rules, you must follow this process:

 - Set a date (objection closing day) for home owners to object to the proposed park rules.